Achille Lauro hijacking: Hijackers disembark

 De Rosa received a call from Italian Foreign Minister Giulio Andreotti in Rome.
 He confirmed that he had regained control of the ship but inexplicably relayed that all of the passengers were well.
 Andreotti informed Craxi, who was about to hold a press conference, on the successful conclusion of the situation.
 Craxi decided that it was best to double check the condition of the passengers and called De Rosa who finally admitted the murder of Leon Klinghoffer.
 Craxi altered his prepared remarks and at the news conference the world learned from him of the murder for the first time.
 The Klinghoffers’ daughters and friends in New York had been celebrating the previous news which claimed all the hostages were safe, but were contacted by the New York Times which had a reporter at the Craxi press conference.
 Informed of the death of their father and friend, their joy turned into despair.

 American ambassador Nicholas Vliotes boarded the Achille Lauro to confirm Craxi's information about Klinghoffer's death.
 He found De Rosa distraught, learned that Molqi had held the gun to his head during the ship-to-shore communication that claimed all the hostages were healthy.
 De Rosa in tears handed the ambassador Klinghoffer's passport.
 Veliotes called the American embassy with the ship-to-shore radio to give orders "Leon Klinghoffer was murdered by the terrorists off of Tartus when they were trying to get the attention of the Syrians.
 In my name, I want you to call the [Egyptian] foreign minister, tell him what we learned, tell him the circumstances, tell him in view of this and the fact that we – and presumably them – didn't have those facts, we insist that they prosecute those sons of bitches."

-The American passengers of the Achille Lauro, having been held hostage for 51 hours, were taken by a U.S. military aircraft back to America on October 12, 1985.
+The American passengers of the Achille Lauro, having been held hostage for 51 hours, were taken by a U.S. military aircraft back to the United States on October 12, 1985.
 The aircraft had flown out of Rhein-Main Air Base, West Germany, and stopped there for refueling during the flight to the United States from Egypt.